 Your new carrier will then contact your current carrier and start the porting process.
 You do not need to do anything else, just wait for your new service to start.

 And just like that, you have left your carrier.
-The takeaways:

 Can I Use My Phone During Porting Process?